ItzzNeo13/react-ecommerce-site/README.md

 # About Project:

 This is my first react project made to test out the framework.
-I will use the concepts I learnt while making this project to make a "Twitter type website" which will linked here as soon as it is ready.

 It was a fun project to make.
 I used [this](https://youtu.be/tEMrD9t85v4) tutorial to make the development process simple.